The purpose of the camera is to create a transformation matrix that changes the way a sprite batch is rendered.

 Update method somehow.
 For example, you could move the camera's position with the arrow keys.

-Last but not least, there'll be times when you want to convert from screen coordinates to world coordinates and visa-vera.
+Last but not least, there'll be times when you want to convert from screen coordinates to world coordinates and vice-versa.
 For example, if you want to know which sprite is under the mouse you'll need to convert the mouse position back into the world position that was used to position the sprite in the first place.